Skip to content

 The Hike

-The trail begins at the Sugarloaf Outdoor Center, which serves as a cross-country skiing center in winter and a recreation hub in summer.
-From the parking area, follow the marked trail into mixed hardwood and softwood forest.
-The path is well-maintained, following an old woods road for most of its length before narrowing as it approaches the stream.
+The most common approach follows the Maine Huts & Trails system from the Carrabassett Valley area.
+From the trailhead, follow the marked trail through mixed hardwood and softwood forest.
+The trail is well-maintained, following an old carriage road for much of its length before narrowing as it approaches the streams.

-The standard roundtrip via Warren’s Trail is about 4 miles, with roughly 200 feet of elevation gain.
-The grade is gentle and the footing is good, with a few root-crossed sections and one or two muddy patches after rain.
-Casual hikers with a little endurance handle this trail easily.
-Most people complete the round trip in 2 to 3 hours, including time at the falls.
+The round trip to see both waterfalls covers approximately 4 miles with roughly 200 feet of elevation gain.
+The grade is gentle and the footing is good, with a few root-crossed sections and one or two muddy patches after rain, where hiking boots with solid traction keep you steady on the slick granite near both cascades.
+Most people complete the round trip in 2 to 3 hours, including time at both falls.

 Slippery Rocks

-The granite ledges around the falls are slippery when wet.
-Use caution near the top of the cascade and when scrambling to the base.
-The rocks are angled and a fall could send you sliding down the ledge face.
+The granite ledges around both waterfalls are slippery when wet.
+Use caution near the top of the upper cascade and when scrambling to the base of the lower falls.
+The angled rock at the lower falls is steep enough that a slip could cause a serious fall.

-Poplar Stream Falls is not a single vertical drop.
-The water slides and cascades over a series of tilted granite shelves, spreading out as it goes and regathering into channels between the ledges.
-In spring, when snowmelt from the surrounding mountains feeds the stream, the falls run wide and loud.
+The upper falls drops 24 feet over a series of tilted granite shelves on Poplar Stream.
+The water slides and cascades over the angled rock, spreading out as it goes and gathering into a pool at the base.
+In spring, when snowmelt from Sugarloaf and the surrounding mountains feeds the stream, the falls run wide and loud.
 By late summer, the flow narrows to a few main channels, but the falls remain photogenic.

-The pool at the base is shallow enough for wading and deep enough in spots to sit and cool off.
+The pool at the base is shallow enough for wading and deep enough in spots for a full dip.
 On hot summer days, this is a popular swimming hole for locals and Sugarloaf visitors.
-The water is cold, fed by mountain runoff, and the granite ledges around the pool offer natural seating.
+The water is cold, fed by mountain runoff, and the granite ledges around the pool offer natural seating for drying off in the sun.

 Pro Tip

 Visit in late May or early June for the best water flow.
-The snowmelt from Sugarloaf and the surrounding Bigelow Range feeds Poplar Stream heavily in spring, and the cascade is at its most impressive.
-By August, the volume drops significantly.
+The snowmelt from Sugarloaf and the Bigelow Range feeds both streams heavily in spring, and the cascades are at their most impressive.
+By August, the volume drops significantly, especially on the upper falls.

 When to Go